-The purpose of this article is to give a little insight on the blue doughnut, and some of the interesting anomalies that have been occurring because of it.
+The purpose of this article is to give a little insight on the blue donut, and some of the interesting anomalies that have been occurring because of it.
 Hopefully, with my background as a CEO in the North, I can give a unique perspective.

 If you’ve ever been on r/eve, you’ve probably encountered numerous people talking about a mighty blue pastry that sucks the life out of EVE Online.
 One that is so delicious that everybody eventually succumbs and takes a bite out of it.
-For a while now, I’ve been wanting to write about this from the perspective of a CEO in the blue doughnut.
+For a while now, I’ve been wanting to write about this from the perspective of a CEO in the blue donut.
 Krypted Gaming is a proud member of SLYCE, a key member of GOTG.
 This is purely for background, we’re not going to be talking about GOTG today.

 In this article, we’ll discuss some of the interesting anomalies that I’ve seen over the past year and a half in a supercoalition.
-From numerous corporations dying after joining the blue doughnut, to the massive difficulty for small gang FCs.
+From numerous corporations dying after joining the blue donut, to the massive difficulty for small gang FCs.
 Also, a few ways that we can help make the game a little more fun again.